Parents Guide for New Students

 Please remove your shoes upon entering the dojo and store them neatly in the shoe racks.
 This is a traditional part of Japanese etiquette.
 It helps to keep our dojo, especially the mat, a clean and safe place to train.
 Parents, please respect our customs and serve as role models of this for our young students.
 You make a big impression when you set an example of respect for the dojo.

 It is important that students arrive at the dojo wearing shoes.
 First and foremost, this is a safety issue -- there may be sharp objects or fragments on the parking lot or on the sidewalk.
-Arriving barefooted also tracks in dirt, resulting in black footprints on the mat, and is disrecpectful of the traditional etiquette we practice here.
+Arriving barefooted also tracks in dirt, resulting in black footprints on the mat, and is disrespectful of the traditional etiquette we practice here.

 -